Your baby is listening to you. Even in the womb.

 You really can start connecting with your baby through language even before you're holding him in your arms, and then on through those very early months when you think you are doing nothing more than changing diapers and counting the hours of sleep you got (or didn't).

 Language is the great human connector: it allows us to share our thoughts, ideas and feelings and ideas.
-How do you tell your newborn you love her?
+How do you tell your newborn you love them?
 Well, through words, of course.

 A baby begins to listen to his mother's words in the womb.